Random Posts

 [email protected]

-Dr. Valentina Rognoli
+Prof. Valentina Rognoli

 Material is a Medium.
 It communicates ideas, beliefs, approaches; compels us to think, feel and act in certain ways; enables and enhances functionality and utility.
 Materials Experience emphasises this role of materials as being simultaneously technical and experiential.